-I, agree to participate in the Physical Therapist Assistant Program's educational activities to include demonstrating my physical abilities, assessing my physical capacities, my providing a summary of my relevant history, or taking part in simulated activities as part of a student performance evaluation.
+I,agree to participate in the Physical Therapist Assistant Program's educational activities to include demonstrating my physical abilities, assessing my physical capacities, my providing a summary of my relevant history, or taking part in simulated activities as part of a student performance evaluation.
 Should I request it, my personal identity will remain anonymous.
 I understand that I may withdraw for this activity at any time.

-do hereby release and forever discharge Tyler Junior College and all its officers and employees from any and all claims, demands, and causes of action arising out of this demonstration, and assume all risks of personal injuries suffered by me as a result of such demonstration.
+I, do hereby release and forever discharge Tyler Junior College and all its officers and employees from any and all claims, demands, and causes of action arising out of this demonstration, and assume all risks of personal injuries suffered by me as a result of such demonstration.

-I understand that all precaution will be taken to preve occurred to me in connection with this demonstration have been answered to my satisfaction.
+I understand that all precaution will be taken to prevent harm to myself.
+Any questions that have occurred to me in connection with this demonstration have been answered to my satisfaction.

-Participant's Signature Date
+Participant's Signature

 Address:

-Witness Data

-Witness Date